This statement is made pursuant to section 54 of the Modern Slavery Act 2015.

 Further areas of risk include IT and Laboratory products, owing to the complexity of the supply chains within these industries and the wide range of hazardous materials used in manufacturing.
 We also review the activities for each category management type and update these as appropriate.

-The University’s Purchasing and Sustainability Services facilitate the delivery of sustainable procurement through the category management process, including tendering activity, contract management and value tracking, seeking continuous improvement where possible.
+The University’s Purchasing and Sustainability Services facilitate the delivery of sustainable procurement through the category management process, seeking continuous improvement where possible.

 To support this the University is a member of both national and sector specific groups; an example of this Electronics Watch, which helps to manage labour risks in our IT supply chains.